Managing External Links Safely in Angular

 When taking in the href as an @Input

-Angular stops reflecting or updating the
+Angular stops reflecting or updating the DOM href

-attribute so its updated in the DOM.
+attribute, so it's updated in the DOM.

 export class ExternalLinkDirective {